-At Sussex Health Care we have developed services that support the individuals.
-Our services for people with profound and multiple disabilities are mainly purpose built with en-suite rooms with track hoisting.
-Rooms can be personalised in any way that the service user wishes.
+At SHC we have developed services that support the individuals.
+Our services for people with profound and multiple learning disabilities are mainly purpose-built with en-suite rooms and track hoisting.
+Rooms can be personalised in any way that an individual wishes.

-Physiotherapy is available for service users and there are hydrotherapy facilities available across the group for structured and leisure sessions.
-We work very closely with schools and colleges to plan good transition programmes for young people moving to our service, ensuring that the multidisciplinary team are involved including friends and family.
-24 hour care is available within our services with nursing support if needed.
+Physiotherapy is available through trusted external sources for the people we support and there are hydrotherapy facilities available across the group for structured and leisure sessions.
+We work very closely with schools and colleges to plan good transition programmes for young people moving into our homes, ensuring that the multidisciplinary team are involved, including friends and family.
+24-hour care is available within our homes, with nursing support if needed.
 We offer a wide variety of leisure and social activities and ensure that involvement in the local community is a large part of the individual care plan.